joyDeng/INT/README.md

 Neutron transport simulation is implemented in area_tally.py.

-Shape optimizer is written in optimization.py
+Shape optimizer without csg is written in optimization.py Shape optimizer with csg is written in opt_csg.py

 Driver: 560.81
-unresolved issue with dirver: 566, 572.16